Lend-Lease: Lend-Lease proposal

-After a decade of neutrality, Roosevelt knew that the change to Allied support must be gradual, given the support for isolationism in the country.
+After a decade of neutrality, Roosevelt knew that the change to Allied support had to be gradual, given the support for isolationism in the country.
 Originally, the American policy was to help the British but not join the war.
 During early February 1941, a Gallup poll revealed that 54% of Americans were in favor of giving aid to the British without qualifications of Lend-Lease.
 A further 15% were in favor of qualifications such as: "If it doesn't get us into war", or "If the British can give us some security for what we give them".
 Only 22% were unequivocally against the President's proposal.
 When poll participants were asked their party affiliation, the poll revealed a political divide: 69% of Democrats were unequivocally in favor of Lend-Lease, whereas only 38% of Republicans favored the bill without qualification.
 At least one poll spokesperson also noted that "approximately twice as many Republicans" gave "qualified answers as ...
 Democrats".

 Opposition to the Lend-Lease bill was strongest among isolationist Republicans in Congress, who feared the measure would be "the longest single step this nation has yet taken toward direct involvement in the war abroad".
 When the House of Representatives finally took a roll call vote on February 8, 1941, the 260 to 165 vote was largely along party lines.
 Democrats voted 236 to 25 in favor and Republicans 24 in favor and 135 against.